pevogam/avocado-vt/docs/source/CartesianConfig.rst

 Cartesian Configuration
 =======================

+.. todo:: Usage and documentation is now being migrated to the `cartconf`
+    project.

+Avocado-VT uses ``cartconf`` as its own specialized avocado varianter when it can be imported as available dependency.
+Otherwise, it logs an installation suggestion and falls back to its local ``cartesian_config`` module.
+The former is written in rust while the latter is its legacy python implementation.

 Cartesian Configuration is a highly specialized way of providing lists of key/value pairs within combination's of various categories.
 The format simplifies and condenses highly complex multidimensional arrays